Trusted WordPress tutorials, when you need them most.

 Connect to your WordPress hosting account using an FTP client or File Manager in cPanel.

-Once connected, go to the root folder of your website.
-Usually, it is the /public_html/ folder.
+Once connected, go to your website’s root folder, which is usually the /public_html/ folder.

 You will see your WordPress files and folders if you already have WordPress installed in the root folder.